 - Fuel tank – You need to think carefully when choosing a machine like this one.
 You don’t want to buy something that has a super small fuel tank, while the area you want to work on is a huge one.

 - Know your needs – If you have grass or weeds that are 12 inches to 6 feet tall then you do not, we repeat you do NOT need a zero-turn mower.
 The same goes whit pastures, fields, paddocks, timber and so on.
 If these are the reason for your troubles, then you should look for a rough cut mower or a rotary cutter.
-Find yourself the best brush cutter blade and don’t blame the mower that it can’t mow your horse pasture.
+Find yourself the good quality brush cutter blade and don’t blame the mower that it can’t mow your horse pasture.
 After all, there are so many different types of brush cutter blades just find one!
-Yes, most zero-turn mowers are heavy duty enough, but that is just not what they are created for.
+Yes, most zero-turn mowers are heavy-duty enough, but that is just not what they are created for.
 Don’t forget that their main purpose is to mow lawns.

 - Attachments- This is something you certainly need to look for when choosing the right unit.
 There are a number of different attachments you can add to the versatility of zero-turn mowers in order to have an easier and even funnier operation.

 - Let’s start with the bagging system.
 If you have one you will be able to collect grass clippings, isn’t that cool?!
 There are a lot of bagger options that you can choose from, including two- and three-bucket designs.